 “I dunno.
 Maybe.
 Don’t you think it’s weird that they are like the only two men in history who are always referred to as a couple?”

 “What about Batman and Robin?”

 She motions to retort, but then pauses.
 The air has been let out of her tires.

 For a moment, he is proud of his triumph.
 The critical duo is as familiar to him as pollen to a bee.
 Not since Caesar ruled Rome had a thumbs down meant so much to so many.
 But then he remembers that Siskel has been dead for twenty years and Ebert gave up the ghost while Marlowe was still doing network gigs.
 He turns once again to the barrier in front of him and leans until his elbows touch the cool cement.
 To his left, she follows suit.
 The Pacific Ocean folds onto itself in foamy perpetuity far below.

 “Is this really where they stood?
 You know, when they finally made it?” he asks.

 “The land was cheap.”

 Her honesty surprises Marlowe and he is grateful for the way the Park Service uniform unsexes her.
-He doesn’t remember the last time he had a real conversation, if this could be so called.
-The weight of his cell phone tugs at him from its nest in his back pocket and he wonders if he she call Tawny to pull together a red-eye from Portland.
+He doesn’t remember the last time he had a real conversation if this could be so-called.
+The weight of his cell phone tugs at him from its nest in his back pocket and he wonders if he should call Tawny to pull together a red-eye from Portland.
 But he makes no move and together, they stare at the ocean, reveling in the quiet satisfaction of feeling small.
 At their backs, America – the whole shooting mess of it.

 “I play Achilles,” he says finally, “On television.
 I play Achilles.”